pixijs/guides/docs/basics/assets.md

 <div class="responsive-4-3"><iframe src="https://pixijs.io/examples/?embed=1&showcode=1#/assets/promise.js"></iframe></div>

 One very important thing to keep in mind while using `Assets` is that all requests are cached and if the URL is the same, the promise returned will also be the same.
-To show it in code
+To show it in code:
 ```js
 promise1 = PIXI.Assets.load('bunny.png')
 promise2 = PIXI.Assets.load('bunny.png')